sharma-a/Signaloid-gaussian-elimination/README.md

 The next $n^2$ lines tell the distribution of the entries of $A$ in a row major sequence, i.e, line 2 is $A_{1,1}$, line 3 is $A_{1,2}$, .... line $n+1$ is $A_{1,n}$, line $n+2$ is $A_{2,1}$  .. and so on.
 The next $n$ lines tell the distribution of $b_1,b_2,...b_n$

 The distribution information for an entry is specified by a string, which tells the type of distribution, followed by parameters for that distribution.
-The distribution types are and their paramaters are:
+The distribution types are and their paramaters that the program currently supports are:
 1. **"custom"**: followed by a sequence of numbers $a_1,a_2,a_3,...a_k$.
 This denotes a distribution which takes the values $a_1,a_2,a_3,...a_k$ with equal probabilities.
 If we have a single number after "custom", then that entry is non-random and equal to that number.
 2. **"gauss"**: followed by two numbers.
 This is normal distribution where the first number is its mean, and the second is its standard deviation.
 3. **"unif"**: followed by two numbers.
 This is uniform distribution between the first number (its minimum value), and the second number (maximum value).